Skip to content

 TL;DR

 A2A is to agents what HTTP is to web services: a thin, framework-agnostic protocol so an agent built on any framework can delegate work to an agent built on any other framework.
 It complements MCP — MCP connects agents to tools, A2A connects agents to agents.
-At its one-year mark, v1.2 is stable, 150+ orgs run it in production (Salesforce, SAP, ServiceNow, Deutsche Bank), and native support ships in Google ADK, LangGraph, CrewAI, LlamaIndex, and Semantic Kernel.
+At the April 2026 one-year mark, v1.0 is stable with signed Agent Cards, 150+ orgs run it in production (Microsoft, AWS, Google, IBM, Salesforce, SAP, ServiceNow, Deutsche Bank), the GitHub repo passed 22K stars, and the new Agent Payments Protocol (AP2) launched alongside with 60+ payment-industry partners.
+Native support ships in Google ADK, LangGraph, CrewAI, LlamaIndex, Semantic Kernel, AutoGen, and Microsoft Agent Framework for .NET.
 Rapid Claw deploys every hosted agent with A2A enabled by default.

 Want A2A endpoints on every agent from day one?